cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/userGroups.md

 1. Click **Add** in the User Groups Management widget.
 2. Enter a name for the group.
    The name must contain at least five alphanumeric characters and begin with a letter.
-It can also include the following characters `-`, `_`, or `.`.
+It can also include the following characters: `-`, `_` or `.`.
 3. (Optional) If you want to add user group that is configured in your LDAP/AD system, enter the LDAP Group Distinguished Name (DN).
-The format must be `CN=GroupName,OU=OUName,DC=Domaincomponent,DC= DomainComponent`, for example `CN=ldapwiki,OU=groups,DC=example,DC=com`.
+The format must be `CN=GroupName,OU=OUName,DC=Domaincomponent,DC=DomainComponent`, for example `CN=ldapwiki,OU=groups,DC=example,DC=com`.
 4. Check **Admin** checkbox if you want group members to have administrator privileges.
 5. Click **Add**.